 ContactBabel also surveyed 212 contact center managers about the technology they use.
 According to the report, 22% offer a call-back option for people that have dialed-in.
 (This type of call-back corresponds to Fonolo’s Voice Call-Back Solution.)
 It’s great to see this number growing!

 Picking a Solution

-Hopefully you’re convinced at this point that call-backs are a good idea.
+Hopefully, you’re convinced at this point that call-backs are a good idea.
 There are a number of options on the market, and you should explore them carefully.
 It’s important to have a vendor you can trust to make sure all the angles are covered.

 A good place to start is your existing call center platform; it may have a built-in call-back option.
 Although this is convenient (and low cost) there are several potential downsides:

 - If you change platforms in the future, you will have to start over.
-(As a bonus: having call-backs in place from a 3rd party during a platform transition is great way to mitigate any hiccups that might occur.)
+(As a bonus: having call-backs in place from a 3rd party during a platform transition is a great way to mitigate any hiccups that might occur.)

 - If you have a multi-site or multi-platform scenario, you will need to configure each call-back solution separately.